 Undisturbed Soil Samples

-Undisturbed soil samples retain the structural integrity of the in-situ soil and have a high recovery rate within the sampler.
+Undisturbed soil samples retain the structural integrity of the soil and have a high recovery rate within the sampler.
 Collecting a perfectly undisturbed sample is difficult and the samplers may contain a small portion of undisturbed soil at the top and bottom of the sample length.
 Undisturbed samples allow an engineer to determine the geotechnical properties of strength, permeability, compressibility and fracture patterns among others.
 Results of these analyses are instrumental in the design of a new building.

 How to Collect Undisturbed Soil Samples